 - a.
-Tunnel type visor, black in color, attached to the housing door by stainless steel screws. - b.
+Tunnel type visor attached to the housing door by stainless steel screws. - b.
 Fit tightly against the housing door to prevent any filtration of light between the door and the visor. - c.
 Ensure the visor angle is slightly downward.